crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ## TLDR;

 One of the best techniques during an outage is to take thread dumps.
-If you take three successive thread dumps with a five second wait between the threads, and review the thread dumps, you can quickly develop a reasonable picture of what your application is doing.
-Search the thread dumps for the name of you company, and you will find it in the package of the stack of any of your own application threads, like 'com.company.util.'
+First you take three successive thread dumps with a five second pause.
+Capture and share these with your team.
+Next review the thread dumps.
+Now you can quickly develop a reasonable picture of what your application is doing.
+Search the thread dumps for the name of you company to find threads specific to your own application code, like 'com.company.util.'

-Once you have done this, review any threads which are BLOCKED, RUNNING, and WAITING.
+Next review any threads with state BLOCKED,
+RUNNING, and WAITING.
 Start with the BLOCKED threads.
 What are they blocking on?

-The most typical problems are:
+The most typical problems to look for:
-1. A thread is blocked waiting for the results of a database query
+1. A thread is waiting for the results of a database query, in JDBC network driver code, after making the remote call.
-1. A thread slow, writing or reading from a disk drive
+1. A thread is slow due to writing or reading from a disk drive
-1. CPU is being exhausted by a section of code which is running on a larger data set than it was designed to use.
+1. The CPU is being exhausted by a section of code which is running on a larger data set than it was designed to use.

 By taking thread dumps and reviewing the output of a few of them,